spadgos/spadgos.github.com/source/_posts/2013-09-01-using-requirejs-for-standalone-libraries.markdown

 ---
 layout: post
-title: "Using RequireJS for standalone libraries"
+title: "Using RequireJS and Make for standalone libraries"
 date: 2013-09-09 20:06
 comments: true
 published: false
 categories:
 ---

 Modular code is great.
 For both development and ongoing maintainence, it brings you many benefits, however most discussion in this area is focussed on writing modular *applications*.
-I want to talk about using modular code in all parts of your development, in particular when developing a standalone library.
+Modular code belongs in all parts of your development, in particular I want to talk about using it when developing a standalone library.
 The most popular library for client-side modules is [RequireJS][requirejs], so I will focus on that.

 ## Case study